rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 description = "As an example of how to use xrcf to write a compiler, there is now a basic ArnoldC compiler in the repository."
 +++

-With the release of version 0.4, there is now a basic ArnoldC compiler in the repository.
+Since the release of version 0.4, there is now a basic ArnoldC compiler in the repository.
 This ArnoldC compiler is a test case for the compiler framework.
 If the framework can handle this language well, then it will be useful for other languages too.
 The full code for the compiler can be found [here](https://github.com/rikhuijzer/xrcf/tree/v0.4.0/arnoldc).